Wikifab/wikifab-main/README.md

 This project document the installation of a wikifab website (empty of tutorials)

-## Installation process on empty mediawiki
+## Installation process using composer

 If you allready have a mediawiki website, simply start at step 3